Sarctiann/cms/README.md

 #### This is a [Reflex](https://reflex.dev/)'s proof of concept

-The goal is to create a CMS, with a simple and intuitive interface, that allows the Devlights team to maintain the landing website without having to write a single line of code.
+The goal is to create a CMS, with a simple and intuitive interface that allows the user to maintain a content site without having to write a single line of code.

 ## TODO | In Progress: